exlinc/prerender/README.md

 * Crawl and save entire site ahead of time -- this will give you significantly higher ranking due to super fast page load times

+* Automatically generate a `sitemap.xml` file with all indexed pages.
+This is used by search engines to help speed up indexing

 * Serve prerendered (cached) site

+* Serve cached metadata (`sitemap.xml`)

 * Serve live -- this is the most expensive option as it will run the render process each time it receives a request